One woman got VIP treatment as the only passenger aboard a jet | Tulsa's 24-Hour News, Weather and Traffic

 CRETE, Greece - When one woman prepared to hop on a flight from Glasgow to the Greek island of Crete, she expected to see a slew of people at the gate.
-Instead, she walked onto the plane with ease, because she was the only passenger on board.
+Instead, she walked onto the plane with ease, because on board.

 Karon Grieve of Dunlop, Scotland, paid about $54 to travel to the Crete to write a crime novel.
 Two other people booked the trip, too, but when they failed to show up, Grieve found herself flying alone.